IsmaPeiro/EscapeRoom/README.md

 - Subscribe or unsubscribe clients to be notified of the creation of new rooms.
 - Print certificates for the client with the points earned by solving the room.
 - Buy (Create) new Clues and Decorations for the inventory.

+The code of this application implements design patterns such as Abstract Factory, Singleton or Observer.

+Made by Ismael Peiro, Raul Fabra and Ramon Puertas.